 - 3. Commingling.
 An assignor that collects rents following enforcement of an assignment of rents may commingle those funds with other funds that are not rents or the proceeds of rents.
-For example, an assignor hotel operator might receive a notification of enforcement from the assignee under Section 8, and thereafter might generate a day's worth of revenues comprised in part of rents (room revenues) and in part of nonrents (food and beverage revenues).
+For example, an assignor hotel operator might receive a notification of enforcement from the assignee under Section 8, and thereafter might generate a day's worth of revenues consisting in part of rents (room revenues) and in part of nonrents (food and beverage revenues).
 Subsections (b) and (c) make clear that the assignor's commingling of these funds does not automatically deprive the assignee of its security interest in the rents.
 As long as the proceeds of the rents are "identifiable," the assignee's interest remains enforceable against those proceeds.
 In this context, "identifiable" has the same meaning as it does in U.C.C. § 9-315(a).
 As a result, if the assignor has commingled the proceeds of collected rents with other operating funds of the assignor, those proceeds will remain identifiable only if the assignee can identify them by a method of tracing (such as the lowest intermediate balance rule) that is recognized by law other than this Act with respect to commingled property. - 4.
-Collection of Rents by Subordinate Assignee.
+Collection of rents by subordinate assignee.
 Subsection (f) provides that a person holding a subordinate assignment of rents generally may enforce that assignment, collect rents, and apply any proceeds collected in good faith to its debt without having any obligation to turn over those proceeds to a senior assignee.
 This protection is subject to two limitations, however.
-First, once the junior assignee receives a notification from the senior assignee that the senior assignee has enforced its assignment of rents, the junior assignee must turn over any proceeds that it collects after receiving that notification.
-Second, if the junior assignee has entered into an intercreditor agreement that obliges it to turn over any collected proceeds to the senior assignee, the senior assignee may enforce that agreement.
-Furthermore, the protection extends only to rents collected by the subordinate assignee in good faith.
+First, once the junior assignee that has enforced its interest in rents under Section 8 (by notification to the assignor) or Section 9 (by notification to tenants) receives a notification from the senior assignee that the senior assignee has enforced its assignment of rents, the junior assignee must turn over any proceeds that it collects after receiving that notification.
+Second, if the junior assignee has entered into an intercreditor agreement that obligates it to turn over any collected proceeds to the senior assignee, the senior assignee may enforce that agreement.
+Furthermore, the protection of subsection (f) extends only to rents collected by the subordinate assignee in good faith.
 If the subordinate assignee collects rents under Sections 8 or 9 of this Act without having given notification of its enforcement to the senior assignee as required by the Act, the subordinate assignee would not be collecting rents in good faith and would not be protected by subsection (f).